clicknium/clicknium-docs/doc/api/python/webdriver/browser/refresh.md

 **Parameters:**
     &emsp;**is_wait_complete**: bool
-        &emsp;&emsp; is_wait_complete is set to define whether to wait for the broswser to fully load.
-Default is True.
+        &emsp;&emsp; is_wait_complete is set to define whether to wait for the broswser to load completely, and the default value is True.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, Unit is second, ana default value is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, ana default value is 30 seconds.

 **Returns:**
     &emsp;None